 Within the mission of the University, Southwest Baptist University administers graduate programs and courses offered through the colleges and departments of the University.
-Currently there is a program in business administration offered through the College of Business and Computer Science, two programs in education offered through the College of Education and Social Sciences, and a program in physical therapy offered through the College of Science and Mathematics.
+Currently there is a program in business administration offered through the College of Business and Computer Science, two programs in education offered through the College of Education and Social Sciences, a program in physical therapy offered through the College of Science and Mathematics, and a program in nursing offered through the Mercy College of Nursing and Health Sciences.
 Graduate courses are offered by several departments.